holidaycheck/tech-blog/_posts/2019-06-28-microfrontends-holidaycheck-part1.md

 }
 ```

-Inside the apps which use the micro fronted one has simply to put the SSI tag at the position in the HTML
+Inside the apps which use the micro frontend one has simply to put the SSI tag at the position in the HTML
 where it should be rendered.
 Nginx will pick it up, query the provided URL and embed the response body at the
 same place.